anonymous-submitter0104/iclr-submission/README.md

 # MILA: MULTILINGUAL INDIC LANGUAGE ARCHIVE
+_A DATASET FOR EQUITABLE MULTILINGUAL LLMS_

 _A smaller representative dataset has been uploaded in this repository.
 On acceptance of the paper, the full dataset will be released with proper legal licensing._

  ![Dataset Distribution](/readme-resources/token_distribution.png)

-_A DATASET FOR EQUITABLE MULTILINGUAL LLMS_

 Accompanying the Open review Submission [24079_MILA_MULTILINGUAL_INDIC_.pdf](https://github.com/anonymous-submitter0104/iclr-submission/blob/8308c89a777334fbeedba203fbb400c464961c60/24079_MILA_MULTILINGUAL_INDIC_.pdf)

-Long Technical Report Link:
+Long Technical Report Link: Coming Soon!

 ### Open Source Release